AnaSathish/todolist/README.md

 #### This is a Todo List where users can add new items to their list, check them off, and delete them from their list as well.

-#### This app was made using React, below are commands to work with this project.
+#### This app was made using React.
+Below are commands to work with this project.

 ## Available Scripts